 What services are available for students with disabilities?

-Students requiring reasonable accommodations to take part in the Early Start Program need to contact the office providing services to students with disabilities at the CSU campus they will attend in fall 2014.
+Students requiring reasonable accommodations to take part in the Early Start Program should contact the office providing services to students with disabilities at the CSU campus they will attend in fall.
 Students will be required to establish their eligibility for reasonable accommodations by providing appropriate disability documentation from a qualified treatment provider.
 Disability documentation must clearly describe the student's present functional limitations.
-Reasonable accommodations for the Early Start Program will be prescribed from the CSU campus from which the student will be attending.Back to top
+Reasonable accommodations for the Early Start Program will then be prescribed from the CSU campus from which the student will be attending in fall.Back to top